Vancouver Coastal Health - Vancouver

 Vancouver General Hospital - Gift Shop - Customer Service Volunteer

-• The VGH Gift Shop is located in Jim Pattison Pavilion.
+The VGH Gift Shop is located in Jim Pattison Pavilion.
 It is a service to VGH patients, visitors and staff.
-Store items include merchandise that make a patient stays more comfortable and enjoyable
+Store items include merchandise that make a patient stays more comfortable and enjoyable.
+The VGH Gift Shop proceeds benefit VCH patients.
+The patients benefit as they are served by friendly and approachable volunteers, aiming to make their visit a positive one.

 To support the VGH Gift Shop Manager with the reconciliation of sales deposit forms and completion of weekly deposits.
 The VGH Gift Shop improves patient, family and visitor’s experiences through the availability of comfort items and necessities such as toiletries.
 The Gift Shop is also a fundraising initiative of VGH.